inner-outer-space/nyc-collisions-analytics/docs/setup_instructions.md

 3. Set the GOOGLE_APPLICATION_CREDENTIALS</br>
    `export GOOGLE_APPLICATION_CREDENTIALS=/your/path/to/this/google_cloud_key.json`

-    Double check they have been correctly set </br>
+    Confirm it has been correctly set </br>
    `echo $GOOGLE_APPLICATION_CREDENTIALS`

-4. Authenticate on GCloud
+4. Authenticate on GCloud </br>
    `gcloud auth application-default login`

 6. Enable the following APIs: